caliancodess20/budget-planner/README.md

 ```

-it invokes the overridden method in `Income` or `Expense`, depending on the reference of `transaction`.
-Similar polymorphism is demonstrated by `BudgetCalculator` when it executes the following lines of code.
+the version of the method runs based on the actual object type.

+The `BudgetCalculator` also checks the type of transaction using:

 ```java